-The new car’s name references elements of its creation.
-An ion is an electrically-charged atom, linking to the car’s clever combination of electrified powertrains.
-The second part of the name references the unique offering it brings to the Hyundai range, demonstrating the brand’s environmental commitment and willingness to maximize choice for its customers.
-Finally, the Q is depicted in the car’s logo as a visual breakthrough, acknowledging the fresh new approach of this advanced, low-emission model.
+The new car's name references elements of its creation.
+An ion is an electrically-charged atom, linking to the car's clever combination of electrified powertrains.
+The second part of the name references the unique offering it brings to the Hyundai range, demonstrating the brand's environmental commitment and willingness to maximise choice for its customers.
+Finally, the Q is depicted in the car's logo as a visual breakthrough, acknowledging the fresh new approach of this advanced, low-emission model.

-Efficient and ultra-low emission
+02 Powertrains: Efficient and ultra-low emission

-03 Advanced engineering and technology
+03 Advanced engineering and technology: Setting IONIQ apart

-Efficient mobility without compromise
+04 Driving Performance: Efficient mobility without compromise

 05 Comfort and convenience: Top-class comfort, trend-setting convenience

-Innovative active and passive safety features
+06 Safety: Innovative active and passive safety features

 01 Styling: Eco-friendly meets high-tech